zaigie/stream-infer/README.md

 >
 > **No Tensors should be returned** in the ` run()` function of `BaseAlgo` you inherit from!
 Please try to manually convert them into standard Python data formats, such as dictionaries.
 >
+> Or copy the tensor (to the CPU) and share it across multiple processes.
+>
 > This is due to the multi-process environment, and it may also be because my learning is not deep enough.
 If there are better solutions, I will try to resolve them.

 ### Dispatcher